ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

   <img src="/img/ena_tutorial/Step1_register_study_picb.png" height="400" class="rounded">
 </div>

 Second, enter the details of the project, such as title and description.
 Asterisks (*) denote mandatory fields.
-The 'Release date' should be the date that the record should become publicly available.
-This can be updated later, so if you are unsure on a precise date you may provide an estimated date, you'll just have to remember to update it accordingly.
+The 'Release date' is the date that the record should become publicly available.
+This can be updated later, so if you are unsure on a precise date, you can provide an estimated date.
+If you do this though, please remember to update it accordingly.

 <div class="text-center">
   <img src="/img/ena_tutorial/Step2_register_study.png" height="400" class="rounded">